-- 215 The IHE Laboratory Technical Framework identifies a subset of the functional components of the healthcare enterprise or healthcare community, called IHE actors, and specifies their interactions in terms of a set of coordinated, standards-based transactions.
-It describes this body of transactions in progressively greater depth, and is organized in 3 volumes: - The present volume, Volume 1 of the Laboratory Technical Framework (LAB TF-1) - provides a high-level view of IHE functionality, showing the transactions organized into functional units called integration profiles that highlight their capacity to address specific integration requirements for clinical purposes. - Volume 2 of the Laboratory Technical Framework (LAB TF-2) provides a detailed technical description of each message-based transaction and of its messages. - 225 • Volume 3 of the Laboratory Technical Framework (LAB TF-3) provides a detailed technical description of each document-based transaction, its persistent content and binding. - Volume 4 of the Laboratory Technical Framework (LAB TF-4) has been deprecated •
+The IHE Laboratory Technical Framework identifies a subset of the functional components of the healthcare enterprise or healthcare community, called IHE actors, and specifies their interactions in terms of a set of coordinated, standards-based transactions.
+It describes this body of transactions in progressively greater depth, and is organized in volumes:

+- The present volume, Volume 1 of the Laboratory Technical Framework (LAB TF-1) provides a high-level view of IHE functionality, showing the transactions organized into functional units called integration profiles that highlight their capacity to address specific integration requirements for clinical purposes. - Volumes 2a, 2b, and 2x of the Laboratory Technical Framework (LAB TF-2a, Lab TF-2b, - LAB TF-2x) provide a detailed technical description of each message-based transaction and of its messages. - Volume 3 of the Laboratory Technical Framework (LAB TF-3) provides a detailed technical description of each document-based transaction, its persistent content and binding. - Volume 4 of the Laboratory Technical Framework (LAB TF-4) has been deprecated

-1.3 Audience
+235 1.3 Audience